California Lawmakers Approve Ban on Menthol Cigarettes -- Update | MarketScreener

 By Jennifer Maloney and Christine Mai-Duc

-The California state legislature passed a ban on Newports and other menthol cigarettes, following a similar measure approved in Massachusetts last year.
+California has banned Newports and other menthol cigarettes, following a similar measure approved in Massachusetts last year.

 Menthol cigarettes have long been on policy makers' radar.
-The Food and Drug Administration concluded in 2013 that menthols are harder to quit and likely pose a greater health risk than regular cigarettes, and in 2018 said it was working on banning menthol-flavored cigarettes and cigars.
+The Food and Drug Administration concluded in 2013 that menthols were harder to quit and likely posed a greater health risk than regular cigarette.
+In 2018, the agency said it was working on banning menthol-flavored cigarettes and cigars.

-The California measure on Friday passed the Senate 34-0 with five of the chamber's Republicans crossing party lines to vote yes.
-Earlier in the week, it passed the Legislature's lower house 54-0, with dozens of legislators abstaining.
+The California measure on Friday passed the Senate 34-0, with five of the chamber's Republicans crossing party lines to vote yes.
+Earlier in the week, it passed the Legislature's lower house 58-1, with 20 legislators abstaining.

+Gov. Gavin Newsom signed the bill into law Friday.
+In a news conference just before taking the action, he said, "It will be a point of deep pride and personal privilege as a father of four and as someone who has had many, many family members die at the hands of the tobacco industry to sign that bill."

 The vote came after weeks of lobbying by tobacco giant Reynolds American Inc., which makes Newport, the second-largest cigarette brand in the country and the most popular menthol variety.
 Reynolds, the U.S. subsidiary of British American Tobacco PLC, said the bill was "singling out communities of color."